 The pandemic makes existing inequalities, for women and girls, young people and discrimination of other marginalized groups such as persons with disabilities, LGBTIQ+, elder people and those in extreme poverty, worse.
 Governments and international community must make sure that sexual and reproductive health and rights are emphasized during and after the pandemic.
 Without protecting everyone’s sexual and reproductive health and rights we cannot achieve SDGs by 2030.

 Harmful practices such as child marriage, female genital mutilation (FGM) and gender-based violence have increased since the COVID-19 outbreak.
 This is e.g., due to a grown economic insecurity, lockdowns and school closures.
-For example, according to the Save the Children foundation, up to 2.5 million more girls around the world are at risk of marriage in the next 5 years because of the COVID-19 pandemic.
+For example, according to UNICEF 10 million additional girls are at risk of child marriage due to COVID-19.
 In addition, two million girl who would otherwise be safe from the FGM are believed to be at risk over the next decade as a direct result of the pandemic.

 Even before COVID-19 one in three women experience physical or sexual violence during their lifetime.
 However, the pandemic has intensified violence against women and girls.
 According to UNFPA COVID-19 pandemic is likely to cause a one-third reduction in progress towards ending gender-based violence by 2030.
 In addition, life-saving care, and support to gender based violence survivors (i.e., clinical management of rape and mental health and psycho-social support) may be cut off in the health care response when health service providers are overburdened and preoccupied with handling COVID-19 cases.